-The best e-signature software can save you a lot of time and energy, if you need to sign and return a lot of documents, or get others to do so.
-Because rather than having to physically print out documents, sign them with a physical pen and then scan them in again, these apps allow you to sign everything digitally using your phone, tablet, laptop or desktop computer.
+The best e-signature software can save you a huge amount of time and energy if you need to sign and return a lot of documents, or get others to do so.
+Rather than having to print out documents, sign them with a physical pen and then scan them, it allows you to sign everything digitally using your phone, tablet, laptop or desktop computer.

-None of these services come particularly cheap, though, so which is the best fit for your money?
-We believe that the best e-signature software overall is Adobe Sign, as it's packed with features, is secure, legally sound, and offers an impressive level of automation.
-Plus it's available in a bundle with Adobe Acrobat Pro DC, number one on our list of the best PDF editors (see the deal below to get Adobe's software (or keep an eye on our Creative Cloud discount page), or read on for other e-signature software options.
+We believe that the best e-signature software overall is Adobe Sign.
+It's packed with features, it's secure, legally sound, and it offers an impressive level of automation.
+Even better, it's available in a bundle with Adobe Acrobat Pro DC, which tops our list of the best PDF editors.
+See the deal below to get Adobe's software (or keep an eye on our Creative Cloud discount page), or read on for other e-signature software options.

 The best e-signature software right now

-You can use DocuSign to sign a wide variety of documents types, from contract to school permission slips.
-You can create documents for others to sign, using provided templates, and add tags to make it obvious where people should sign and what they need to include.
-You can specify in which order people should sign for documents with multiple signatures, you can set deadlines and reminders to sign, and add signature fields to existing documents, as well as websites and apps.
+You can use DocuSign to sign a wide variety of documents, from contract to school permission slips.
+You can create documents for others to sign using the templates provided, and you can quickly add tags to make it obvious where people should sign and what they need to include.
+You can specify in which order people should sign for documents with multiple signatures, you can set deadlines and reminders, and you can add signature fields to existing documents as well as websites and apps.

-All in all, this is a feature-packed e-signature software solution that works great at scale, and is seamless in operation.
-It is pretty expensive when you start getting into the pricing plans aimed at business and multiple users.
-However, at the other extreme there's a limited free version, if you just wish to sign documents yourself (up to three per month) and don't need others to do so.
+This all makes DocuSign a feature-packed e-signature software solution that works seamlessly at scale.
+It is pretty expensive when you get into the pricing plans aimed at businesses and multiple users.
+There is a limited free version if you only need to sign documents yourself (up to three per month) and don't need others to do so.

-You've probably heard of Dropbox, one of the best cloud storage providers around today.
+You've probably heard of Dropbox, one of the best cloud storage providers.
 Well, Hello Sign is the company's e-signature solution and it's beautifully integrated with the cloud.
-As well as playing nicely with Dropbox (as you expect), it also works beautifully with Google Drive, Box, Evernote, and OneDrive.
+As well as playing nicely with Dropbox (as you'd expect), it also works beautifully with Google Drive, Box, Evernote, and OneDrive.

 You might want to start with the free plan to get a feel for it.
-That gives you just three signature requests per month, and it's missing some of the pro features of the paid plans, such as data validation, template links and multiple languages.
-But for anyone bootstrapping a new business or freelance operation, it's a useful service for no money whatsoever.
+That gives you just three signature requests per month and lacks some of the pro features of the paid plans, such as data validation, template links and multiple languages.
+But for anyone bootstrapping a new business or freelance operation, it's a useful service at no cost.

-The paid version is fairly affordable too, making a good choice for freelancers and small businesses.
-Admittedly, the templates are quite basic, it's not the most feature-rich tool, and there aren't as many software integrations as with Adobe Sign and DocSign.
-But that simplicity does make the interface very clean and easy to use, and many might consider that a feature rather than a bug.
+The paid version is also fairly affordable, making a good choice for freelancers and small businesses.
+Admittedly, the templates are quite basic, and it's not the most feature-rich tool – there aren't as many software integrations as with Adobe Sign and DocSign.
+However, the benefit of that simplicity is that the interface is very clean and easy to use.

 If you run a team and want e-signature software that everyone can without blowing your budget, it's well worth taking a look at SignNow.
-Its pricing per user is more transparent than most of its rivals.
-And secondly, if you pay annually, it's very competitive when it comes to multiple user licences, potentially saving you considerable cash over time.
+Its pricing per user is more transparent than many of its rivals, and if you pay annually, it's very competitive when it comes to multiple user licences and could save you a lot over time.

-SignNow is also nicely geared towards collaborative use.
-You can create teams within the software, to securely share and collaborate on documents with stakeholders and colleagues.
-The software also makes it simple to keep your team members up to date with instant notifications.
-Tracking the status of your documents is straightforward.
-And there's 24/7 support, should you run into difficulties.
+SignNow is geared towards collaborative use, allowing you to create teams within the software in order to securely share and collaborate on documents with stakeholders and colleagues.
+The software makes it simple to keep team members up to date with instant notifications.
+Tracking the status of your documents is straightforward, and there's 24/7 support in case you run into any problems.

-Every business and freelancer's workflow and cashflow is different.
-And so maybe you don't want to commit to a monthly subscription.
-In which case, Esignatures.io is the best e-signature software for your needs, as you literally just pay for what you use.
+Every business and freelancer's workflow – and cashflow – is different.
+Many people might not want to commit to a monthly subscription, which is what most of the best e-signature software offers.
+But Esignatures.io allows you to pay only for what you use.

-KeepSolid is a company specialising in security and encryption.
-So you'd expect their e-signature software to be pretty darn secure, and you'd be right.
-With its advanced peer-to-peer architecture, all the data stored and transmitted within the app is protected by high-grade AES-256 encryption, and can only be decrypted by an authorized recipient's device.
-In other words, no third party would be able to read your files, even if they did fall into the wrong hands.
+KeepSolid is a company that specialises in security and encryption, so you'd expect their e-signature software to be pretty darn secure, and it is.
+With advanced peer-to-peer architecture, all the data stored and transmitted through the app is protected by high-grade AES-256 encryption and can only be decrypted by an authorised recipient's device.
+In other words, no third party would be able to read your files even if they fall into the wrong hands.

 In broader terms, this is excellent e-signature software too.
-The template system enables you to create documents for sending out quickly and easily.
-Strong annotation, collaboration and tracking tools make it easy for colleagues and stakeholders to work together on documents.
-And the fact that the service is priced per team rather than per user could save you a lot of money if you're seeking multiple licences.
+The template system enables you to create documents quickly and easily, while strong annotation, collaboration and tracking tools make it easy for colleagues and stakeholders to work together on documents.
+Also, the fact that the service is priced per team rather than per user could save you a lot of money if you're seeking multiple licences.